 The society is divided into 5 regions, each of which organises visits and talks within their area.
 We also run a four day Annual Excursion for all members and for you wherever you are based.
-The society produces a quarterly journal “Scottish Forestry” which is free to members.
+The society produces a journal “Scottish Forestry” which is free to members.
 The journal is internationally recognised and is distributed to academic institutions from China to Canada and all destinations between.

 Best practice is shared through these two mediums and influence is brought to bear on the relevant organisations.
 We have many members sitting on various committees, from local to Goverment.

 The ruling body for the society is the Board.
 This consists of the five Office Bearers and three members elected from Council.
 A ninth member may be co-opted.
 The Board is advised by Council which comprises 22 elected members.
 Council meets 2 times a year and guides the continuing progression of the society; we have been going since 1854.
 We very much hope that you will enjoy browsing our site and that you will join us to safeguard the future for your children and our Nation’s trees.

 “Thigibh còmhla rinn gus an t-àm ri teachd a dhìon airson ur cloinn agus craobhan ar Nàisean.”

 ANNUAL EXCURSION 2018